kumahq/kuma-website/docs/docs/dev/explore/dpp-on-universal.md

 If the data plane proxy goes down ungracefully, the `Dataplane` resource is not deleted immediately.
 The following happens: of the events should happen:
-1. Since xDS connection between proxy and kuma-cp is inactive, Dataplane proxy will be marked as Offline after `KUMA_METRICS_DATAPLANE_IDLE_TIMEOUT`, by default it happens after 5 minutes.
+1. After `KUMA_METRICS_DATAPLANE_IDLE_TIMEOUT` (default 5mins) the data plane proxy is marked as Offline .
+This is because there's no active xDS connection between the proxy and kuma-cp.
-2. Offline data plane proxies are deleted automatically after `KUMA_RUNTIME_UNIVERSAL_DATAPLANE_CLEANUP_AGE`, by default it's 72h.
+2. After `KUMA_RUNTIME_UNIVERSAL_DATAPLANE_CLEANUP_AGE` (default 72h) offline data plane proxies are deleted.

 This guarantees that `Dataplane` resources are eventually cleaned up even in the case of **ungraceful** shutdown.

 ### Indirect

-The lifecycle is called "Indirect", because there is no strict dependency between Dataplane resource creation and the startup of the data plane proxy.
-That's an old but still valid way to manage Dataplane resources.
+The lifecycle is called "Indirect", because there is no strict dependency between `Dataplane` resource creation and the startup of the data plane proxy.
+This is a good way if you have some external components that manages `Dataplane` lifecycle.

 #### Creation

-Dataplane resource is created using [HTTP API](../reference/http-api.md#dataplanes) or [kumactl](../explore/cli.md).
+`Dataplane` resource is created using [HTTP API](../reference/http-api.md#dataplanes) or [kumactl](../explore/cli.md).
-Dataplane resource is created before data plane proxy started.
-There is no support for templates, resource should be a valid Dataplane configuration.
+`Dataplane` resource is created before data plane proxy started.
+There is no support for templates, resource should be a valid `Dataplane` configuration.

 When data plane proxy is started, it takes `name` and `mesh` as an input arguments.
 After connection between proxy and kuma-cp is established, kuma-cp finds the `Dataplane` resource with `name` and `mesh` in the store.